Tutorial: Build, test, and deploy your Hugo site with GitLab

 - if: $CI_COMMIT_BRANCH != $CI_DEFAULT_BRANCH

-pages: # a predefined job that builds your pages and saves them to the specified path.
+deploy-pages: # a user-defined job that builds your pages and saves them to the specified path.

 script: